gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 Then create and initialize the new Angular project and all of it's dependencies

-    ng new mentor-managment
+    ng new hackathon-manager

 Change directories into your project with

-    cd mentor-mangment
+    cd hackathon-manager

 From there you can then locally serve you're newly create angular app